 NDIS supplies minimal funding for younger children to work on their independence and life skills.
 For this reason we have chosen to start the program with teens, until such time as we are able to seek funding from other sources.

 No I am not a teacher.
 I am a practicing Counsellor, Self-Care advocate, Mindfulness Coach, Art Therapist, Founder and Director of 'The Bad Mum's Movement' and a Mum of a 16 yr old ASD Boy and a 12 yr old girl.

 I have created this program as a solution for my own son and hope that it can help many others who are in the same situation as us.

 But they have to be enrolled in school

 Our families choose to enroll their children in a multitude of educational programs in conjunction with the W.I.L.L program, including Home Education and or Distance Education.
 Whilst the program is not a school, included in the weekly timetable are sessions with Teachers to support their educational commitments.
 Our Independent Skills Support Workers are responsible for ensuring each participant attend these sessions.
-In addition, each participant will be required to complete homework under the supervision of their parent/carer.

 How do I apply for a place for my teen?